 I recall waking up with a full bladder and wishing I didn’t have to get out of my sleeping bag, “It was cool out for sure, especially when I had to go pee.”
 I reply “Did you hear any animals?” she questions.
 I nod no, but think about that for moment.
 My waitress approaches carrying a pot of coffee and tops up my cup, and laying down the plate of toast I ordered and asks me, “what are your plans are for the day.?
 “I am going to try to find Walton Glen Gorge”.
 She smiles and returns to the kitchen.

 I access the wi-fi, and comb Hiking New Brunswick for a plausible way of getting to the gorge, the instructions are a bit convoluted and I have some apprehension.
 This is my second attempt at finding it.
-Two summers ago I had a failed journey on a road, me and my truck, hope we never have to drive on again.
-I veered right before the lake when I believe, I should have stayed to the left.
+Two summers ago I had a failed journey.
+Me and my truck, hope we never have to drive on the little salmon river Road again.
 Today, I have been given a local map and some verbal directions from Ida, along with a wish of “good luck”, to help me reach the gorge.

 I turn right out of the lodge, and within a couple of hundred feet the pavement ends and it is gravel from here on in.
 Creek road past Crawford lake she had said, “keep going up the hill, follow the power lines. it becomes Little Salmon Road.
 Follow it till you see the gate.”
 The directions seem easy enough, the words etched in my mind.
 I keep going the road starts narrowing and resembling a logging road.
 Swaths of forest have been cleared, I start second guessing my decison to come here.
 I navagate the truck through eroded wash outs and around sharp tire piercing gravel.
 If you puncture a tire out here Kelly, you better be prepared to change it yourself, it’s a long walk back to the lodge.
 This ever-present though has me slowing down further to 18 km an hour.
 I failed to ask Ida what I coud expect as far as distance and times to arrive at the gate?
 I am close to abandoning this adventure for a second time.